-Kelly Moore Paint, Co.
+Kelly Moore Paint Company

 Root Of Design Electric

-Background: During the late 19th century and with the completion of the transcontinental railroad new local industries stared to emerge in Truckee.
+Background: During the late 19th century and with the completion of the transcontinental railroad new local industries started to emerge in Truckee.
 At this time, the local dairy industry was established due to the ease of transporting products to lucrative markets.
 According to Meschery (1978:48), this area in the Sierras was a “dairyman’s heaven.”
 The region provided summer pasture for herds brought in from central California, and in earlier years, there were reportedly 15-20 dairy farms proximal to Truckee which yielded enormous quantities (60,000 pounds) of “premium quality” butter that, in turn, was sold at “premium” prices throughout the west’s urban markets (Meschery 1978).
 Two dairies are occasionally alluded to around historic Truckee.
 The Von Flue dairy was originally located on the south side of the Truckee River, occupying the lands around present-day River Street and the McIver Dairy located along Donner Pass Road just north of Hwy 80.
 Both were significant contributors to early community development and the economic growth of our region.

 In 1998 the Town of Truckee purchased the McIver property.
 A year later, the Town Council approved “Paint the Dairy Day” a collaborative project between CATT, the Truckee Donner Historical Society and the Town.
 The project provided for the repair and painting of all three of the historical buildings.
-The buildings have not been painted since.
 Building on the success of the past, the Town would like to propose the opportunity to once again partner with CATT for the repair and repainting of the three buildings that make up the historic McIver Dairy Complex.
 The Town is prepared to purchase the necessary paint to complete the project and is looking to CATT for assistance in preparing the structures for painting which may include some sanding, refinishing of the wood surfaces and/or small repairs to the structure and then painting the exteriors of the three individual buildings.
 The Town will provide instructions for the color of each of the structures and its trim however, CATT’s team would be responsible for providing all necessary equipment and labor to prepare and paint the structures.

 As the Town of Truckee enters its celebratory 150th year since establishment and 20th year since incorporation it seems appropriate to highlight some of the historically significant properties, their use and their roles in shaping the community.
 As part of the celebration, the Town intends to publicize the proposed project and would highlight the partnership with CATT.
 In addition, an interpretive sign will be erected at the site explaining the historical significance of the property which would also recognize the partnership with CATT for their involvement and contribution in the preservation of the landmark.
-The interpretive sign is being developed by the Exploratory Learning School as part of their history learning curriculum and as a service learning project and the Donner Summit Historical Society is building the sign as part of their Highway 40 Scenic Signage Project.
+The interpretive sign is being developed by the Exploratory Learning School as part of their history learning curriculum and as a service learning project.
+The Donner Summit Historical Society is building the sign as part of their Highway 40 Scenic Signage Project.
 It is the goal that once the structures are painted and the sign installed that a ribbon cutting type ceremony would take place.

-Background: The Contractors Association of Truckee-Tahoe and the town of Truckee have come together in a three-year effort to construct new transit shelters in the Truckee and Donner Lake areas.
+Background: The Contractors Association of Truckee-Tahoe and the Town of Truckee have come together in a three-year effort to construct new transit shelters in the Truckee and Donner Lake areas.

 The first structure, designed by local architect Peter Gerdin, is under construction and located on Donner Pass Road in front of the Rite Aid Pharmacy outside the Gateway Shopping Center.
 The building is expected to be completed in late November.